 High Variance vs Low Variance Slots — What the Labels Mean

 Every online slot has a variance (or volatility) rating that describes how its payouts are distributed.
 A high-variance slot pays out less often but in larger amounts per win.
 A low-variance slot pays out more frequently but in smaller amounts.
-The total amount returned over time — the RTP — can be identical between them.
+The total amount returned over time, the RTP, can be identical between them.
 Variance tells you how that return is delivered, not how much.

 What Slot Variance Actually Measures